Freestyle skiing at the 2025 Asian Winter Games

 Freestyle skiing competitions at the 2025 Asian Winter Games in Harbin, China, were held at Yabuli Ski Resort between 8 and 12 February 2025.
-The freestyle skiing competition was originally scheduled to end on 13 February but the last event was hold a day early on 12 February due to weather conditions.
+The freestyle skiing competition was originally scheduled to end on 13 February but the last event was held a day early on 12 February due to weather conditions.

 Thailand won its first Asian Winter Games medal.